Uzwil: Economy

 The largest company in Uzwil is Bühler AG.

 Transportation

-Uzwil is on the St. Gallen–Winterthur railway and the A1-Autobahn Geneva-St. Margrethen.
+Uzwil railway station is on the St. Gallen–Winterthur railway line.
+A second station on the same line, Algetshausen-Henau, is closed since December 2013.
+The municipality is served by bus routes of PostBus Switzerland.

+Uzwil is on the A1-Autobahn Geneva–St. Margrethen.

 Religion

 From the 2000 census, 5,446 or 45.5% are Roman Catholic, while 3,521 or 29.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there is 1 individual who belongs to the Christian Catholic faith, there are 552 individuals (or about 4.61% of the population) who belong to the Orthodox Church, and there are 357 individuals (or about 2.98% of the population) who belong to another Christian church.
 There are 887 (or about 7.41% of the population) who are Islamic.
 There are 82 individuals (or about 0.68% of the population) who belong to another church (not listed on the census), 776 (or about 6.48% of the population) belong to no church, are agnostic or atheist, and 355 individuals (or about 2.96% of the population) did not answer the question.